Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 How gorgeous is this rug?
 Made from 100% New Zealand wool, the handwoven rug is luxuriously soft and most importantly under $1,000.

 The Citizenry is home to the dreamiest neutral accents, including this handwoven pillow.
-Now 30% off, the dessert-inspired palette will pop just about anywhere.
+Now 30% off, the desert-inspired palette will pop just about anywhere.

 Arhaus Black Friday deals